 My first full morning was designated solely for private ski lessons, where I spent three solid hours on a beginner slope before a celebratory beer with lunch.
 With 140km of blue slopes, Skicircus is welcoming to beginner skiers, with a variety of leisurely routes to tackle once your confidence kicks in.

-While my first lesson a year before concentrated on the technical perfection of the snow plough and speed control, my one-on-one lesson here built upon that, where I learnt how to turn and really put that snow plough into action.
+While my first lesson a year before concentrated on the technical perfection of the snowplough and speed control, my one-on-one lesson here built upon that, where I learnt how to turn and put that snowplough into action.
 I sometimes lost my control (as is expected), although would often venture into a few seconds of adventurous speed freestyle by accident, before realising I’m no Olympian.
 It’s terrifying and exhilarating all at the same time, and all a part of the learning process.

-However, if you are aching for an adrenalin-charge, there’s also enough incline to tempt the more advanced, with 110km of red slopes and 20km of black to shred.
+However, if you are aching for an adrenalin-charge, there’s also enough incline to tempt the more advanced, with 110km of red slopes and 20km of black.
 I’m aiming high, literally.

 More Than Ski in the Austrian Alps